How Does Tea Tree Oil Work on Skin?

 Precautions for Using Tea Tree Oil

-- Buy tea tree oils that are labelled for therapeutic use and are organic, which means that the tea tree oil was checked to be free from chemical toxins, and solvents and passed OK.
+- Buy tea tree oils that are labeled for therapeutic use and are organic, which means that the tea tree oil was checked to be free from chemical toxins, and solvents and passed OK.

 - Check that Tea Tree Oil’s biological name “Melaleuca alternifolia” should be on the bottle’s label before buying.
 All the best tea tree oil brands make sure they include it on their packaging.